0xRar/0xRar.github.io/_posts/2021-11-21-Traveler_Writeup.md

 ---
-title: Writeup for the challenge Traveler from AtHack CTF Quals 2021
+title: Writeup for Traveler from AtHack CTF Quals 2021
 layout: post
 post-image: "https://user-images.githubusercontent.com/33517160/142748375-b5c7f1ce-05bd-4f28-94e9-a6cffa822a96.png"
 description: A writeup for the web challenge Traveler from AtHack CTF Quals 2021.